msakni22/Viola-Jones-Framework/README.md

 <img src="images/haar.png" height=300px />
 <img src="images/haar.jfif" height=300px />

 For example, human faces share several common attributes, such as the eye region being darker than the bridge of the nose, and cheeks being brighter than the eye region.
+Similarly, every part of the face can be represented as haar like a feature considering their generic patterns.

+A haar-like feature will be represented as a matrix where all white-colored pixels will be represented as 0 and black-colored pixels will be represented as 1.
+By summing the pixel values of different regions and comparing them, the algorithm can effectively identify areas where these attributes hold true.
 <img src="images/human.jfif" height=300px />
+For instance, the sum of pixel values in a darker region will be smaller than in a lighter region, which can be used to detect specific facial features.

 <h2>References</h2>